 Presents an overview of the practice of construction management including heavy civil, commercial, and residential construction.
 Examines the 5 M's of Construction Management-Money, Machines, Materials, Manpower and Marketing.
 Introduces construction documents including 2D and 3D building information models (BIM).
 Utilizes guest lecturers, and field trips in addition to traditional classroom activities.

 Provides a basic knowledge of the materials and methods used in heavy civil, commercial, and residential construction projects.
 Includes lectures, site visits and laboratory work.
-Lab access fee of $35 for computers applies.
+Curriculum covers CSI Divisions 01-05.
+Lab access fee of $45 for computers applies.

-Offers learning experience in concrete and framing applied construction methods.
+Offers applied learning experience in concrete and framing methods on a construction project.
 Course Lab Supply fee of $10 for materials applies.

-Offers lab experience in finishing methods and techniques.
+Offers lab experience in finishing methods and techniques on a construction project.
 Course Lab Supply fee of $10 for materials applies.

-Provides additional basic knowledge of the materials and methods used in heavy civil, commercial, and residential construction projects.
+Provides basic knowledge of the materials and methods used in heavy civil, commercial, and residential construction projects.
 Includes lectures, site visits and laboratory work.
+Curriculum covers CSI Divisions 06-39.
 Software fee of $5 applies.
-Lab access fee of $35 for computers applies.
+Lab access fee of $45 for computers applies.

 Designed for students interested in heavy/civil construction and design.
 Studies plans, standards and specifications for infrastructure construction.
 Emphasizes roadway systems, highway and bridge construction utilized in the heavy civil construction industry.
 Utilizes current project plans.
 May include site visits and guest lecturers as appropriate.

-For Construction Management majors.
-Provides on-the-job work experience in the student's major.
-Work experience is approved and coordinated with the Internship Coordinator.
+Provides on-the-job construction work experience.
 Includes student, employer, and coordinator evaluations, on-site work visits, written assignments, and presentations.
 Provides experience in writing and completing individualized work objectives that improve present work performance.
 May be repeated for a maximum of 6 credits toward graduation.
 May be graded Credit/No Credit.

 Supports and facilitates the goals and objectives of Skills USA pre-professional student organization that develops social awareness, civic, recreational, and social activities.
 Students may participate in local, state, and national contests.
 May be repeated for a maximum of 2 credits toward graduation.

 Investigates the general physical properties of construction materials and their common quality control/assurance tests conducted in the construction industry.
 Analyzes results of these tests and how they affect construction design.
-Emphasis is placed on the performance of field and lab testing procedures used in heavy civil construction.
+Emphasizes the performance of field and lab testing procedures used in heavy civil construction.
 Course Lab Supplies fee of $17 for materials applies.

-Teaches basic principles of static, coplanar force systems, coplanar-nonconcurrent force systems, stresses and strains, properties of materials, Poisson's ratio, shear and bending diagrams, and beam design.
+Introduces basic principles of statics, coplanar force systems, coplanar-nonconcurrent force systems, stresses and strains, properties of materials, shear and bending diagrams, and beam design.
 Explores materials used in construction projects.

-Prepares learners to be able to interpret and utilize appropriate construction documents such as contracts, waivers, change orders, employee documents and specifications, etc. Addresses the dispute process in the United States and the contractual relationship associated with construction project delivery methods.
+Utilizes appropriate construction documents such as contracts, waivers, change orders, employee documents and specifications.
+Addresses the dispute process in the United States and the contractual relationship associated with construction project delivery methods.

-Exposes students to best management practices in the construction industry.
+Introduces best management practices in the construction industry pertaining to resource optimization.
 Utilizes construction planning and problem solving tools on real world construction issues.
 Identifies and quantifies waste in the industry and determines appropriate methods to eliminate such.
 Discusses lean philosophy and its impact on construction projects and the industry.
-Exposes students to the latest research on the topic of lean construction.
+Lab access fee of $45 for computers applies.

 Provides exposure to emerging technologies and topics of current interest in Construction.
 Varies each semester depending upon the state of technology.
-May apply a maximum of 6 hours toward graduation.
+May be repeated for a maximum of 6 credits toward graduation.